IIIF/cookbook-recipes/recipe/0015-start/index.md

 Referencing the start point is much the same as referencing part of a Canvas in Ranges.
 The value of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas or a Specific Resource with a Selector.

-In this use case, `type` is a Specific Resource with a `PointSelector` that identifies a timepoint within a particular Canvas (the `source`).
+In this use case, `type` is a SpecificResource with the Selector `type` `PointSelector` that identifies a timepoint within the `source`.

 ### About selector classes: